Xynonners/dinit-userservd-PKGBUILD/README.md

 # dinit-userservd-PKGBUILD

-Where PKGBUILDs for dinit-userservd repo are stored.
+Where PKGBUILDs for artix specific dinit-userservd fork (https://github.com/XynonWasTaken/dinit-userservd) are stored.